TheCrazy8/Blaze-And-Company-Official/README.md

 ## BrightOS
 Arduino modular program for managing and running scripts with hardware control capabilities.

+### HOW TO USE:
+1. Download and run BrightOS.py
+2. Follow telemetrix configuration

 ### Features
 - Plugin and script loader system
 - Telemetrix support for Arduino Uno R4 WiFi board control